Review literature: (Angel et al, 2003) (Shu et al, 2004).

 Blood culture (positive in 50%).
-Blood count, coagulation tests, CRP, liver enzymes, creatinine.
+Blood count, coagulation tests (PTT, PT), CRP, liver enzymes, creatinine.
 In suspected urosepsis, determination of sepsis parameters such as blood gas testing, AT III and fibrinogen.

 Sonographic signs for a renal abscess in renal ultrasound are a hypoechoic mass within the renal capsule, which may have inclusion of air (echogenic reflex with dorsal shadowing).
 Doppler sonography may show increased blood flow at the margin of the renal abscess, whereas blood flow is often not visible in the center of the mass.

 CT is the diagnostic test of choice [fig. perinephric abscess].
 The perinephric abscess appears as a hypodense area.
 Air inclusion is possible.
 After administration of contrast media, there is an ring-like enhancement of the abscess capsule.